a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 OPEN and inclusive…

 So, have you been able to imagine such a situation?
 I’m going to try and help out with an illustration in just a moment, first let’s reflect a bit.
 So, I’ve asked you to imagine a situation in which you have identified a problem that needs to be addressed.
 That simply means that whatever it is that you have identified violates your values in some way.
-If the problem did not touch on your values, you would be just like the people we’ve described in our imaginary community, you would not care about the problem.
-So, the question quickly becomes obvious: How do you, or does anyone, create a solution to a community problem that few individuals in the community even recognize as a problem, and don’t care about it if they do?
+If the problem did not touch on your values, you would be just like the people we’ve described in our imaginary community, you would not care about the problem and you’d simply ignore it.
+So, the question quickly becomes obvious: How do you, or does anyone, create a solution to a community problem that few individuals in the community even recognize as a problem, and don’t care much about it even if they do?

-Let’s watch this brief video story and then we’ll unpack how each level/color of the Spiral is recognized, honored, and integrated into the solution this community found to their shared problem.
+Let’s watch this brief video story and then we’ll unpack how each basin/color of the System is recognized, honored, and integrated into the solution this community found to their shared problem.

 Breaking it down…

 - Beige [AN] survival values ~ clean water = life.
-This most basic, non-verbal stage of values development is always poised in the background of our consciousness and will not be ignored should LCs demand.
+This most basic orientation of values is a basin of non-verbal values, is always poised in the background of our consciousness, and will not be ignored should LCs demand.
 Beige is as simple and complex as fight or flight.

 - Purple [BO] human bond values ~ includes ‘family sections.’
 This ‘fish farming’ solution included making families key stake-holders.
 Villages are made of families and no solution to a community problem will be sustainable without the support of families.

 - Red [CP] power values ~ champion, heroic savior.
 Causes and movements are built one individual at a time and so the Red values system is key.
 Spiral synergy seeks to enlist ‘champions’ for the cause and best accomplishes this through alignment of all values systems creating many common affinities—any solution must show ‘what’s in it for me?’
-So, Red provides any action the animating energy that is then somehow channeled for adaptation and change.
+So, Red provides any action its animating energy.
+That is then somehow channeled for adaptation and change.

-- Blue [DQ] order values ~ superordinate goal.
+- Blue [DQ] order values ~ here, in meta form, or, a superordinate goal.
 If Red provides animating energy, then good, healthy Blue harnesses and directs that energy toward an overarching goal that integrates all the values systems into the ‘mission,’ e.g., healthy fish farms –> creating clean waterways.

 - Green [FS] justice/ecology values ~ individual/communal/ecological good.
 The leader in this case cared and became a Red champion for the clean waterways movement initially because of this values system.

-So, transformation from ‘I/we don’t care‘ to ‘I’m/we’re helping solve‘ is a movement that we need to understand and master as soon as we are able.
-I’m suggesting that Spiral Dynamics can be a very practical tool in helping create Spiral synergy.
+So, transformation from ‘I/we don’t care‘ to ‘I’m/we’re helping solve‘ is a moment that we need to understand and master as soon as we are able.
+I’m suggesting that Gravesian Dynamics can be a very practical tool in helping create Spiral synergy.
 Whether by intentional strategy or intuition, some churches are beginning to tap into the power of Spiral awareness/sensitivity.
 Witness Los Angeles 1st UMC:

 I never know what I’ve said till I hear the response.
 What did you hear me say?